mazay/s3sync-service/README.md

 The tool is aimed to sync data into S3 storage service for multiple _sites_ (path + bucket combination).

+On start, the `s3sync-service` compares local directory contents with S3 (using checksums/ETag) - copies new files and removes files deleted locally from S3 storage (if `retire_deleted` is set to `true`).
+Once the initial sync is over the `s3sync-service` start watching the specified local directories and subdirectories for changes in order to perform real-time sync to S3.

 ## Configuration

 Exaple configuration: